FragJage/MongooseCpp/README.md

 MongooseCpp
 ===========
-Mongoose c++ library embeded web server
+Mongoose c++ embeded web server cross-platform.

 Introduction
 ============
-Embeded web server write in c++ and based on Mongoose.
+Embedded web server write in c++ and based on Mongoose.
+Build on Travis and Appveyor factories.
+A good solution to add an user interface for your programs.

 Features
 ========
  - Web server with controller and configurable route.
  - Page controller to display statics pages.
  - Api controller to manage GET, POST, PUT and DELETE methods.
- - Type controler to manage a web api with a object.
+ - Type controler to manage a web api with an object.
  - Interface to create any controllers.

 How to use
 ==========
- Add src and dependency/mongoose folder into your project and see examples folder.
+ Add src and dependency/mongoose folders into your project and see examples folder.

- Add define MG_ENABLE_CALLBACK_USERDATA.
+ To build, add define MG_ENABLE_CALLBACK_USERDATA.
+You can see CMakeLists.txt, Code::Blocks or MSVC projects in builds folder.

  For example :

 		int main()